Get us in your inbox

-The best events and festivals in Montreal
+The best festivals and events in Montreal for 2024

 Advertising

-2. Montreal International Jazz Festival
+1. Montreal International Jazz Festival

-Playing to a crowd of more than two million visitors, the world’s largest celebration of jazz takes over Quartier des Spectacles every summer.
+Playing to a crowd of more than two million visitors, the world’s largest celebration of jazz takes over Quartier des Spectacles every June and July.
 Nab tickets for gigs in iconic downtown venues or grab a beer and chill in Place des Festivals where a heavy rotation of crooners and bands play free open-air shows.
 No worries if jazz isn’t your thing, as organizers always include a mix of mainstream headliners alongside the hottest names in the genre.

-3. Osheaga
+2. Osheaga

 This outdoor music festival is Montreal’s answer to Coachella, Lollapalooza and Glastonbury wrapped into one three-day August weekend.
 Thanks to a perennially stacked lineup of chart-topping indie and hip-hop acts, weekend passes sell out quick.
 Splurging on the Gold Pass puts you closer to the main stage, but its real selling point is access to shorter bathroom and food queues.
 Word to the wise: Use the metro to get in and out.